 Behavioral Health Specialities

-Behavioral health programs offer menworkshops, multi-day certificates and intensive training programs in several specialities, including:
+Behavioral health programs offer mental health workshops, multi-day certificates and intensive training programs in several specialties, including:

 Behavioral health classes are presented by UW–Madison faculty and staff, regional and national content experts and experienced practitioners including clinicians specializing in mental health, geriatric mental health and aging, and substance use disorders.